project-repo/cagebreak/man/cagebreak-config.5.md

 # Set duration for message display to four seconds
 configure_message display_time 4
 ```

+*cursor [enable|disable]*
+	Enable or disable cursor
+	This simply hides the cursor.
+Pointing and clicking is
+	still possible.

 *definekey <mode> <key> <command>*
 	Bind <key> to execute <command> if pressed in <mode> -